superman2775/smppMainHTTPServer/content/md/about-us.md

 ## Early 2024

 ICO 🚀
-After months of coding, tweaking, and dreaming, **Smartschool++** officially launched on the Chrome Web Store, complete with a vibrant new Discord community.
+After months of coding, tweaking, **Smartschool++** officially launched on the Chrome Web Store, complete with an official Discord community.

 ## Mid 2024